 Jan Roberts – Tweens

-These yearlong courses are taught by 21-year LCPC Parent Education instructor, Jan Roberts.
+This yearlong course is taught by 24-year LCPC Parent Education instructor, Jan Roberts.
 Jan graduated from Whitworth University with a Bachelor of Arts degree in English Literature and a teaching credential in Elementary Education.
 She was a teacher at Palm Crest Elementary School in La Canada for 8 years and was the “Active Parenting” instructor (a video based parenting class) for Descanso Pediatrics from 1990-1992, before joining the staff of the LCPC Parent Education program.

 She has also taught parenting classes at Glendale Presbyterian Church and Sherman Oaks Presbyterian church and is a very popular and frequent speaker on topics such as: Family Traditions, Advent for Families, Family Lenten Celebrations and Family Issues.
 She is known in the community as the “Parent Coach” and writes a popular weekly column for the La Canada and Pasadena Outlook publications.

-Nanette Brown – New Babies Classes, Non-Separating Toddlers & Older Babies
+Nanette Brown – New Babies, Non-Separating Toddlers & Infants